 I’ve never understood why Animaniacs didn’t get the respect it deserved.
 I can still show pieces in my middle school language arts class when we are discussing Edgar Allan Poe, and when I taught high school could use clips when reading Huck Finn.
 The kids love it; to them it’s new and exciting.
 They ask when that show is on.
 It is even 50-50 when I ask them if they like it better than Spongebob Squarepants.
 I suppose that says something…

-Veronica Mars (Dr. Kronner)
+Veronica Mars (Brian Kronner)

 Neo-Noir disguised as teen drama.
 Creator Rob Thomas cleverly tricked teen girls everywhere into watching a show based off old 1940′s thematic elements without even knowing it.
 For those of you who’ve seen the show, see if this describes Veronica:

 Cold detachment, keen eye for detail, and unflinching determination to achieve one’s own justice.
 The one who has seen the wretched, the corrupt, the tawdry side of life but still retains his “tarnished idealism”